-There’s no better time of year than March Madness.
+There’s no better time of year than March for betting college basketball.
 Are going to be betting on conference tournaments or any of the postseason tournaments?

 Do yourself a favor and read this article before it’s too late.

 There are ton of factors that go into handicapping college basketball during this time of year.

 How to Bet March Madness: NCAA Basketball Betting Tips & Strategies

 #1 – Factor in Motivation When Handicapping Conference Tournaments

 Motivation not something you need to worry about when handicapping the field of 68.
 Every team is going to be motivated to win on this stage.
 Motivation is definitely in play in conference tournaments.
 Be careful backing too many schools who have already done enough to secure a automatic bid.
 Sure, these teams want to win.
 The problem is they start looking ahead to the Big Dance.

 Underdogs can be a profitable way to go in conference tournament games.
 Programs who are on the bubble or need to win it all to make the Big Dance are going to lay it all on the line.
 Motivation is also in play during the smaller postseason tournaments.
 Be cautious of schools who were on the bubble and got left out of the field.
 Rarely do these squads care at all about playing well in these tournaments.

 #2 – Check How Teams Performed Down the Stretch

 Look at how a team performed down the stretch and don’t just focus on the overall record.
 This is a common handicapping strategy used by a lot of experts.
 This is simple to follow.
 Focus more on teams that finished the regular season strong and avoid those that fell apart late in the year.